keeganbmckenna/Fantasy-Football-2025/README.md

 ## Development Notes

-- API route (`/api/league`) is configured with `no-cache` to ensure fresh data
-- All fetch requests use `cache: 'no-store'` for real-time updates
 - Charts use state management for interactive hover effects
 - Custom tooltip component handles overflow and scrolling for 12+ teams
+- Data is fetched from Sleeper API with smart caching

 ## License